artisan-roaster-scope/artisan/wiki/Installation.md

 ### Linux

+Under Manjaro (and presumably Arch and derivatives), the user has to be part of the uucp group.
+To do this, use `sudo gpasswd -a <username> uucp`, It is required to log out and back in for this to take effect.

 In case you run into permission problems such that Artisan is not allowed to read or write to the selected /dev/_USB_ device, you might need to add your account (username) to the dialout group via

 ```